mle86/php-request-authentication/doc/Class_KeyRepository.md

 contained within the request.

 A basic implementation is the [ArrayRepository] which simply wraps a <code>[clientId => clientSecret, …]</code> array.
+Another is the [FileRepository] which reads a `.htpasswd`-style file.
 More complex implementations may look up the client secret in a database or some other external system.

 [Exceptions]: Exceptions.md